Syllogism: Types

 The premises and conclusion of a syllogism can be any of four types, which are labeled by letters as follows.
 The meaning of the letters is given by the table:

-In Prior Analytics, Aristotle uses mostly the letters A, B, and C (Greek letters alpha, beta, and gamma) as term place holders, rather than giving concrete examples.
+In Prior Analytics, Aristotle uses mostly the letters A, B, and C (Greek letters alpha, beta, and gamma) as term placeholders, rather than giving concrete examples.
 It is traditional to use is rather than are as the copula, hence All A is B rather than All As are Bs.
 It is traditional and convenient practice to use a, e, i, o as infix operators so the categorical statements can be written succinctly.
 The following table shows the longer form, the succinct shorthand, and equivalent expressions in predicate logic:

 The convention here is that the letter S is the subject of the conclusion, P is the predicate of the conclusion, and M is the middle term.
 The major premise links M with P and the minor premise links M with S. However, the middle term can be either the subject or the predicate of each premise where it appears.
 The differing positions of the major, minor, and middle terms gives rise to another classification of syllogisms known as the figure.
 Given that in each case the conclusion is S-P, the four figures are:

-(Note, however, that, following Aristotle's treatment of the figures, some logicians—e.g., Peter Abelard and Jean Buridan—reject the fourth figure as a figure distinct from the first.)
+(Note, however, that following Aristotle's treatment of the figures, some logicians, such as Peter Abelard and Jean Buridan, do not regard the fourth figure as distinct from the first.)

 Putting it all together, there are 256 possible types of syllogisms (or 512 if the order of the major and minor premises is changed, though this makes no difference logically).
 Each premise and the conclusion can be of type A, E, I or O, and the syllogism can be any of the four figures.
 A syllogism can be described briefly by giving the letters for the premises and conclusion followed by the number for the figure.
 For example, the syllogism BARBARA below is AAA-1, or "A-A-A in the first figure".

 The vast majority of the 256 possible forms of syllogism are invalid (the conclusion does not follow logically from the premises).
 The table below shows the valid forms.
 Even some of these are sometimes considered to commit the existential fallacy, meaning they are invalid if they mention an empty category.
 These controversial patterns are marked in italics.
 All but four of the patterns in italics (felapton, darapti, fesapo and bamalip) are weakened moods, i.e. it is possible to draw a stronger conclusion from the premises.